This is a review for Ash & Erie (formerly called Ash & Anvil), a clothing brand for shorter men.

 Eric Huang (5’8″) and Steven Mazur (5’6″) are regular guys, not style gurus or fashion industry veterans.

-They saw an opportunity to create an apparel brand for shorter men that focused on superior style and fit at an affordable price point.
+They saw an opportunity to create an apparel brand for shorter men that focused on wardrobe staples at affordable price points.

-They ran a successful Indiegogo campaign to jumpstart their business and have been growing steadily ever since, and they're expanding soon to offer dress shirts, chinos and jeans.
+They ran an Indiegogo campaign to jumpstart their business and have since grown to offer jeans, button up shirts and dress shirts.

 The Everyday Shirt